Debunking the Arguments of PseudoSkeptics and Debunkers

 the undeniable facts.

-his trickery, I challenged Dr H to email my Ebay user name from his through
+expose his BS, I challenged Dr H to email my Ebay user name from his

 user name, and has no way to weasel out of it.
-Thus he remained silent
+So he remained

 about it.

-pseudoskeptics are dishonest about such little things, then why should we
+these pseudoskeptics are dishonest about such little things, then why

 trust them in matters of the afterlife, paranormal, and scientific